charberg/CSA/documentation/README.txt

 Data Folder:
 Holds all data (held in files) needed to create the database.
 Within are 2 sub-folders.
 These are the Electives sub-folder, and the Patterns sub-folder.
-The Electives Sub-folder contains txt files outlining the courses involved in aparticular elective groups.
+The Electives Sub-folder contains txt files outlining the courses involved in a particular elective groups for particular programs.
 The Patterns folder contains text files that represent the individual patterns of academic programs.

 Documentation Folder:
 Holds documentation on the project included database UML diagrams, program specs ect.